wiitown/website/README.md

 ## 🔧 Installation

-To set up the wiitown website locally, follow these steps:
+To set up the Wiitown website locally, follow these steps:

 1. Clone the repository: